 If you want to be a refined business analyst, holding robust documentation and analysis skills is crucial, but there is more to it.
 The profession of Business Analysis requires you to be an eloquent communicator and a powerful persuader.

 Communication is an art.
 It’s an expression of human thinking in loud and subtle ways.
-And persuasion, it’s a skill just like magic, which takes time to acquire, but once mastered you will have people act as per your instructions!
+Persuasion is a skill, just like magic, that takes time to acquire, but once mastered, you will have people act according to your instructions!

 So, without further ado, let’s move ahead.